Poke Pals is a compassionate pediatric phlebotomy initiative

 • Follow-up summary and email support

-Package 2: Confidence Builder
+Confidence Builder

 Includes:

-• Four 45-minute virtual sessions
+• Four 45-minute virtual coaching sessions

-• Custom digital storyboards
+• Custom digital storyboards for your child's specific procedures

-• Personalized reinforcement plan
+• Personalized reinforcement and coping plan

-• Practice guidance between sessions
+• Guided practice between sessions

-• Progress tracking and adjustments
+• Progress tracking and real-time adjustments

-• Session summaries and resources
+• Session summaries and a growing resource library

 Medical Brave Program

-You’ll receive intake forms and scheduling details.
+2 · Choose your package You'll receive intake forms and scheduling details right away.

 Important Note